 Where to find it: Atlantis Casino Resort in Reno and several other Nevada casinos

-Back 2 Back Roulette offers an exciting new twist to this old favorite with a side bet that gives players the chance to bag gargantuan payouts.
+Back 2 Back Roulette offers an exciting twist to this old favorite with a side bet that gives players the chance to claim substantial payouts.
 The game is available in Reno and has been approved by the Nevada Gaming Control Board.

-The Back 2 Back side bet is optional and earns players a payout whenever the previous winning number repeats on the next spin of the wheel.
-So in essence, you need the same number to occur twice in a row to win.
+The Back 2 Back side bet is optional and pays whenever the previous winning number repeats on the next spin of the wheel.
+In essence, you need the same number to appear twice in a row to win.

-A random prize is awarded to the amount of 10x, 50x or 1,000x the winning bet.
-Other than that, Back 2 Back Roulette pretty much plays according to the game’s standard rules.
-It utilizes a double-zero wheel and supports the conventional inside/outside bets that yield their usual payouts.
+A random prize of 10x, 50x, or 1,000x your side-bet stake is then awarded.
+Other than that, Back 2 Back Roulette follows the standard rules: it uses a double-zero wheel and supports the conventional inside and outside bets, which return their usual payouts.

 Riverboat Roulette